PreCyz/GitDiffGenerator/README.md

 There are few ways to execute this program:
 - from command line java -jar with params,
 - from command line java -jar + application.properties at the same location as _*.jar_ file,
-- double click on *.jar file (no window will open, but you will see diff file at given item path),
+- double click on *.jar file (no window will open or confirmation window opens if set, but you will see diff file at given item path),
 ### java -jar with params
 For *Windows*
 ```